Gillian Clark (badminton): Commonwealth Games

 Clark has won twelve Commonwealth Games medals spanning four Games from 1982 until 1994.
 The medal breakdown was six gold medals (one with Gillian Gowers in the doubles, one with Chris Hunt in the mixed doubles and four in the team event), three silver medals all in the doubles and three bronze medals in the singles and mixed doubles.

 European Championships

 She won four gold medals at the biennial European Championships; three consecutively (1982, 1984, and 1986) in women's doubles and one in mixed doubles (1988).

 Personal life

-Today Gillian Margaret Clark a.k.a.
-Gill Clark is known as the “voice of badminton” and has been the lead commentator for the Badminton World Federation (BWF) for the past 25 years.
-Clark as a former world No. 1 and a six-time Commonwealth Games gold medal winner has experienced making the transition to a leading badminton commentator challenging in the beginning.
-Gillian overcame the challenges, gradually becoming a worldwide beloved figure in the commentary booth called "oma Gill" by many.
-Her signature catchphrase, “I don’t believe it,” has become synonymous with extraordinary moments on the badminton court.
+Clark has been the lead commentator for the Badminton World Federation (BWF) for the past 25 years.
+After her competitive career in badminton, Clark transitioned to broadcasting.
+She is known for her catchphrase, "I don't believe it," and is frequently called "Oma Gill" by many fans.

 Clark was harassed by a stalker for more than 10 years since 2001.
 The perpetrator was diagnosed with persistent delusional personality disorder and jailed for 2 years.